WolframResearch/codeparser/docs/tokens.md

-Group 2: These are all mutually exclusive categories: Empty 01 Empty
+Group 2: These are all mutually exclusive categories: Empty, DifferentialD 01 Empty
-10 (unused)
+10 DifferentialD
 11 (unused)
 00 Anything Else